nus-cs2030s/2425-s1/docs/labs/lab01.md

     - Full-time employees and interns can be paid overtime.
 This is simply the overtime hours * overtime rate.

 Since not all information are useful, the constructor need not receive all information.
+But you are guaranteed that there will be no other kinds of employees besides those listed above.

 Initially Alice was tasked to handle this project.
 However, since her timeline is very tight, he rushed this project and the resulting code does not adhere to basic OOP principles.